synamedia-senza/banner/README.md

 Play video with an advertising banner, and switch between the local and remote players.

-## Changes
+## Compatibility

-This version is compatible with ES54 and does not use ES6 features:
+This version is compatible with ES5 and does not use ES6 features:

 * no classes
 * loads scripts from CDN instead of importing modules